 hit "man", just as Diane had given money for a hit.

 This scene follows immediately after that of Mr. C killing Phyllis, and with Roger asking Duncan "why do you let him make you do these things", and Duncan responding that Roger should hope such a person is never in his life, the viewer may be led to assume that Mr. C is the man bossing Duncan.
 We've already seen that Mr. C has luxury cars.
 We already may assume Mr. C is even the billionaire who is behind the secretive building and its glass box.
-It fits that he should have somehow made a great deal of money and have a part of his life that presents perfect, sophisticated luxury hiding something darker, while he would also live in cheap motels and associate with people who would be conspicuously out of place in Duncan's office.
-The viewer does not know for certain however, and so there is always maintained the tension of the question, of know confidently knowing.
+It fits that he should have somehow made a great deal of money and have a part of his life that presents perfect, sophisticated luxury hiding something darker, that he would also live in cheap motels and associate with people who would be conspicuously out of place in Duncan's office.
+The viewer does not know for certain however, and so there is always maintained the tension of the question, of never confidently knowing.

 Note that the idealistic Betty, in Mulholland Drive, had the last name of Elm, and that the Hastings live on Elm and Bill's secretary's name is Betty.
-A photo we had seen in their home was of Kafka who wrote The Metamorphosis.
+A photo we had seen in the Hastings home was of Kafka who wrote The Metamorphosis.
 The confusion of metamorphosis in Mulholland Drive is such that Betty Elm is also Diane Selwyn.